NorthStar Restoration Services Frequently Asked Questions

 In many cases, simply throwing the carpet out and starting over with new would be the preferred course.
 If you wish to save your carpet, the good news is that you probably can, as long as the carpet has been wet for less than 48 hours, and if the water involved was not sewage based.
 Mold often takes no longer than 72 hours to form and spread.
 It can be difficult to clean thoroughly after that time.
 Your best course of action is to call [company,data=name] immediately for help.
 Our experienced professionals will help you determine if you should replace your carpets after water damage.

-Frequently Asked Questions About Water Damage in Wausau, WI
+Frequently Asked Questions About Mold Abatement in Waupaca, WI

-Frequently Asked Questions About Fire Damage restoration in Merrill, WI
+Frequently Asked Questions About Fire and Smoke Damage Repair in Wisconsin Rapids, WI

-Frequently Asked Questions About Mold Remediation in Neillsville, WI
+Frequently Asked Questions About Mold Damage in Wausau, WI

 Frequently Asked Questions About Water Damage in Waupaca, WI